 Steve was born and raised in the Blue Ridge Mountains in Galax, Virginia, a hotbed of bluegrass and old-time music.
 He is married to Deena and they have two sons Dylan and Will.
 Steve’s favorite things to do outside of work are kayaking, mountain biking, hiking, traveling around the country, playing the guitar, and watching his kids play sports.
 He can often be seen at UREC in Fitness enjoying a noon-time workout.
 His favorite thing about UREC is the students and the energy they bring to both the building and our staff.

-Aaron is married to Carrie Teichert Combs, who is a JMU alum and Double Duke.
+Aaron is married to Carrie Teichert Combs and they have a daughter named Vayda.
 Aaron's parents Danny and Pati raised him in Baker, West Virginia.
 He has one brother (Jared) and sister-in-law (Amanda) and two nephews (Eli and Simon).
-He enjoys all sports, hunting, fishing, officiating, dancing, watching movies and coaching.
+He enjoys all sports, hunting, fishing, officiating, dancing, and watching movies.
 He won seven intramural flag football championships - five at Shepherd and two at Western Illinois.
 Aaron's favorite activity at UREC is the daily lunchtime JMU faculty/staff basketball games.
 His favorite thing about UREC is the atmosphere that the students and faculty create.
-Aaron's favorite quote is "One man practicing good sportsmanship is far better than fifty others preaching it" by Knute K. Rockne.
-His favorite action is movie is Braveheart and his favorite comedy is Dumb and Dumber.
-His favorite television shows are Nip Tuck and Prison Break.
+His favorite action movie is Braveheart and his favorite comedy is Dumb and Dumber.
 He also loves a variety of music, but his favorite radio stations are K-Love and Fresh 96.1.

 Guy worked as the Graduate Assistant for the UREC Adventure Program in the late nineties.
 His hair is shorter and beard greyer now but he is no less enthusiastic about adventure programming than when he was a GA.
 He now serves in the role of Assistant Director of Adventure and TEAM programs.
 His job is to oversee the entire Adventure Program and serve as a member of the UREC programming team.